ethanKletschke/TSX-Portfolio-App/README.md

 This app has a few pages that demonstrate different concepts and ideas I wanted to program.
 The app is also fully styled.
 Each page is described briefly in this README.

+### Features

+- Comprehensive styling via CSS
+- User interface made up almost entirely of custom components
+- Mocha testing

+### Planned Features

+- Full Jest testing
+- Page demonstrating different types of cards
+- A page with a styled &lt;select&gt; element
+- An advanced modal example demonstrating the use of `forwardRef()`.

 ## Using the App